rdrr1990/bigKRLS/README.md

 ```
 Recent slides and other code available at github.com/rdrr1990/code/

-You may also be interested in our recent presentation to International Methods Colloquium, viewable at https://youtu.be/4WYDIXLUYbc
+You may also be interested in our recent presentation to the International Methods Colloquium, viewable at https://youtu.be/4WYDIXLUYbc